zjquid/t440p_fix/README.md

 *will be testing on windows 11 soon, if you do your own testing, let me know*

 # trackpad/clunkpad swap (t450 trackpad)
-* get a synaptics one of these: https://imgur.com/a/z5TgiBI
+* get a synaptics one of these: [imgur album](https://imgur.com/a/z5TgiBI) [wayback machine](https://web.archive.org/web/20190301194612/https://imgur.com/a/z5TgiBI)
 * make sure its not a fake
 * install it into the laptop
 * download jbg211ww.exe driver (https://drive.google.com/file/d/1xkwAOvHzVadxZ_BQ4t5xvSwNXe6Ma8do/view?usp=sharing) or google it... i think its a p53 driver?